tdeekens/grunt-browsersnapsy/README.md

 - 0.0.6 Add support for maximum amount of tries to fetch screenshots
 - 0.1.0 Add support for local testing (tunneling)
 - 0.1.1 Improves logging of screenhots' status
+- 0.1.2 Fix apiRoot for BrowserStack and ensure that `downloadTo` exists

 ## Roadmap
 - Automatic image diffing against reference screenshots